Here's some info we think you'll find handy:

 - Strive to use concise language when you are speaking, this is a great exercise in being considerate of others in a new space.
 Also, we want to be able to understand you so speak clearly and slowly too.

 - If you gotta take a pee break, no worries!
 Just make sure you turn off your camera and microphone (bottom left of the Zoom toolbar) before heading to the loo.
 Also, try not to skip out during our breakout small groups and 1-on-1s.
 Again we will have plenty of breaks so make sure to utilize those.

-TIME : We will begin at 10 am and end promptly at 6pm on Saturday & begin at 10:00a, ending at 6:00p on Sunday.
-Please arrive 15 minutes early so you can to test your mic and video and make sure you're good to go by 10.
-We will be taking breaks for a lunch and to look away from your screen so don't worry.
-We gotchu #snacksforever
+TIME: We will begin and end the day promptly at the times specified in your email.
+Please arrive 15 minutes early so you can test your mic and video and make sure you're good to go by 10.
+We will be taking a break for lunch and regular short breaks throughout the day to stretch and give your eyeballs a break.

-WHAT YOU NEED: A pen or pencil and a notepad or journal to take notes is an excellent idea.
+WHAT YOU NEED: A pen or pencil and a notepad to take notes.

 We want to rock your world when you are with us, so if you have any questions or concerns ahead of time, shoot an email to our Client Experience Manager: Rose Marie Rupley [[email protected]].